 If you have young children who love to romp and play or you are a person who frequently exercises, the American Lab may be the best.
 They will keep up with active routines and will thrive in fast-paced environments.

 If you are looking for a calmer, more even-keel dog, opting for the English version may be your best choice.
 They will be cuddlier and less spastic.
 While they may be slightly less of a handful, they might not catch on quite as quickly as their American cousins to commands.

 Outside of the typical family life, you may be looking to elect one as a service, therapy, or K9 dog.
 They cover all attractive attributes such as friendliness, agility, aptitude, and loyalty.
 You can purchase one that specializes in caring for those with mental or physical disabilities, diabetes, or severe trauma.’

 That’s a Wrap

 No matter what continent these two cousins come from, they are full of love to give.
-Despite preferences related to either, they still share the #1 title, remaining the fan-favorite from country to country.
-That should speak for itself, as they have held this slot firmly for over 27 years.
+Despite preferences related to either, they still remain a fan-favorite from country to country.
+That should speak for itself, as they have held the top slot firmly for over 27 years.

 You couldn’t choose a more widely compatible and adaptable four-legged friend.
 One thing is for sure: they will provide years of happiness and adventure, leaving you with memories to cherish for a lifetime.

 - Labrador Retriever vs Golden Retriever: Which Breed is Best for You?

 - German Shepherd vs Labrador: Which Breed is Right for You?